Simplicial Chern-Weil theory for coherent analytic sheaves, part II: Preliminaries

-We continue to use the conventions, definitions, and notation from the previous paper in this diptych, but recall particularly pertinent results when necessary.
+We continue to use the conventions, definitions, and notation from the previous paper \cite{Hosgood2021}, but recall particularly pertinent results when necessary.
 In addition, we write $\sym{k}$ to mean the symmetric group on $k$ elements, and $\sgn{\sigma}$ to mean the sign of a permutation $\sigma\in\sym{k}$.